TeyimPila/copenotes/README.md

 3. Run `touch .env.development && cp .env.example` to create the development environment .env file
 4. Open the newly created `.env.development` file in your favorite editor and replace `SG.example`and `d-example` with the correct sendgrid API key and template IDs respectively.
 The values for `SENDGRID_API_KEY` and `MESSAGE_TEMPLATE_ID` will be sent to Molly as part of my submission, since these are sensitive credentials and can't be share on github
 6. While still in the `copenotes/api` directory, seed the development database with sample messages by running `yarn seed`
-7. Now, everything is ready to start the servers
 8. Navigate out of the `api` directory back into the root of the repo: `cd ..`
 9. Run: `yarn run:dev` and wait for the docker containers to build and start
 10. Access the frontend application through `http://localhost:3000`